Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Methodology

 \subsubsection{Temporal boundary matching}

 Our model generates music that is synchronized with the video's temporal boundaries.
 We define temporal boundaries as scene cut locations in video and long-duration chord locations in music.
 Since we employ a hybrid approach, we first train a music generator capable of incorporating boundary locations as input and producing music with chords near these boundaries.
 To achieve this, we label the chords in the Lakh Pianoroll Dataset.
 During training, we consider only guitar and piano chords with at least three simultaneous notes that last for a minimum of two beats.
 These chords are labeled by inserting a \texttt{CHORD} token before the first \texttt{ON} token of each chord.
-To allow the model to generate chords not only at video scene cut locations but also independently where musically appropriate, we randomly remove 20\% of \texttt{CHORD} tokens during training.
 An example of a labeled chord is shown in the top row of Figure \ref{fig:boundary}.
 In training, the temporal locations of chords from the ground-truth MIDI serve as input boundaries, whereas during video-based inference, we replace these boundaries with video scene cut locations.

 Chords are integral to a melody, providing harmonic and rhythmic support to surrounding notes, both preceding and following~\cite{chords}.
 During inference, forcing a \texttt{CHORD} token into the sequence at a specific location may cause the chord to sound off-beat or overly abrupt.
 This occurs because the model, having no prior knowledge of the upcoming chord, may generate preceding notes that do not align naturally with it.
 To address this, we develop a method that enables the model to ``anticipate" upcoming chords and generate preceding notes and time shifts accordingly.
 Additionally, we train the model to generate the \texttt{CHORD} token itself, ensuring rhythmic consistency in the generated music.
 To achieve this, we define \textit{boundary offsets} for each input token, representing the remaining time until the next boundary.
 These offsets are capped at a maximum value and, since our music generator is autoregressive, they are computed based on future chords rather than past ones.
-Furthermore, we amplify the loss of the \texttt{CHORD} token by a factor of 10, as it influences multiple preceding chord notes and plays a critical role in structuring the generated music.
 Sample offsets are illustrated in the bottom row of Figure \ref{fig:boundary}.